sodesocompany/Chipmunk-Objective-C-Wrapper/README.markdown

   This method now has an extra argument: ignoreContainmentCollisions:(BOOL)ignoreContainmentCollisions;

-  By default the wrapper will not pass along collision events between the shapes and the window containment.
-  If you do want to receive these events set this to NO.
+  If you do don't want to receive events about shapes colliding with the window containment then set this argument to YES.

 - Build a switch on the demo title to enable / disable the debug view.
 - Moved the demo button bar to the bottom for easier navigation.